 Hestra Fall Line Ski Gloves

-If you decide that the three-finger might be the thing for you, then the Hestra fall line 3 finger is one of the best around.
+If you decide that the half-mitt might be the thing for you, then the Hestra fall line 3 finger is one of the best around.
 Forged from cowhide with outseams that improve grip and comfort, and with a really practical broad neoprene cuff that fits neatly into a shell jacket, the build quality and attention to detail is second to none.

 The broad concept here is that the grouping of the three fingers together in a mitt keeps them warm, while the index and thumb finger are free to be as dexterous as you might need to be.
 There is some truth to this, although it’s equally easy to flip it around, and complain that dexterity vs gloves is compromised, and you get a cold index finger - ultimately, the choice is yours.

-Buy Hestra Fall Line Mitten: £129.99 at Ellis Brigham
+Buy Hestra Fall Line Mitten: £140 at Ellis Brigham

 Reusch Mens Kondor R-TEX XT Ski Gloves